github/docs/content/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file.md

 > [!NOTE]
 > Some of these configuration options may also affect pull requests raised for security updates of vulnerable package manifests.
+>

-Security updates are raised for vulnerable package manifests only on the default branch.
+> Security updates are raised for vulnerable package manifests only on the default branch.
 When configuration options are set for the same branch (true unless you use `target-branch`), and specify a `package-ecosystem` and `directory` for the vulnerable manifest, then pull requests for security updates use relevant options.
+>

-In general, security updates use any configuration options that affect pull requests, for example, adding metadata or changing their behavior.
+> In general, security updates use any configuration options that affect pull requests, for example, adding metadata or changing their behavior.
 For more information about security updates, see "[AUTOTITLE](/code-security/dependabot/dependabot-security-updates/configuring-dependabot-security-updates)."

-{% endnote %}

 ### `package-ecosystem`